-The SQL Text view supports multiple SELECT statements.
-When multiple SQL statements are executed, QMF Visionary uses the last SELECT statement for the query result set.
+The SQL Text view supports multiple SQL statements.
+If multiple SQL statements are executed, QMF Visionary uses the last Select/CallData statement in the query for the query result set.
+The following example shows a query with multiple SQL statements: